aponsero/VirFinder_Tara_trained_models/README.md

 Machine learning models for VirFinder trained using the Tara Ocean viromes and metagenomes

 ## Description
+Logistic classifier for the classification of viral and non viral contig sequences from marine metagenomes.
+The model was trained on Tara Oceean metagenomes and viromes (the list of samples used for the training is available in Document/list.txt).
+The model was trained using VirFinder training function, on 10 000 viral sequences and 10 000 non viral sequences of 5000pb with a kmer size of 8pb.

 ## usage
 The installation of VirFinder is described here https://github.com/jessieren/VirFinder